Angel Heart: Home video

 Angel Heart was released on VHS on September 24, 1987, by International Video Entertainment (IVE).
-The releases included the R-rated theatrical cut and an uncut version which restored the ten seconds of sexual content that was removed to satisfy the MPAA.
+The releases include the R-rated theatrical cut and an uncut version that restores the ten seconds of sexual content that was removed to satisfy the MPAA.
 Ralph King, senior vice president of IVE, said, "The scene cut from Angel Heart is both provocative and shocking, but it is by no means pornographic.
 We're pleased to give the public the opportunity to see the film as Alan Parker originally meant the film to be viewed."

-The film was first released on DVD on June 23, 1998, by Artisan Entertainment.
-Special features on the DVD included a theatrical trailer, production notes, a making-of featurette, and information on the cast and crew.
+The film debuted on DVD on June 23, 1998, by Artisan Entertainment.
+Special features on the DVD include a theatrical trailer, production notes, a "making-of" featurette, and information on the cast and crew.
 The DVD release received criticism for its poor video transfer and shortage of special features.
-Artisan later released the film on laserdisc on August 18, 1998.
-Lionsgate Home Entertainment re-released Angel Heart with a "Special Edition" DVD on May 18, 2004.
+Artisan Entertainment released the film on Laserdisc on August 18, 1998.

+Lionsgate Home Entertainment re-released Angel Heart on a "Special Edition" DVD on May 18, 2004.
 The Special Edition features additional material, including an introduction and audio commentary by Parker, a scene-specific commentary by Rourke, a video interview with the actor, and the theatrical trailer.
 Lionsgate released the film on Blu-ray on November 24, 2009.
 The Blu-ray presents the film in 1080p high definition and contains all the additional materials found on the Special Edition DVD.

-On July 12, 2022, Lionsgate released the film on 4K Ultra HD for the first time in the United States.
+On July 12, 2022, Lionsgate released the film on 4K Ultra HD in the United States.

 TV version

-An edited TV version was produced which removed the more graphic elements of the sex scenes.
-In particular the sex scene between Mickey Rourke and Lisa Bonet was completely re-edited and featured additional footage that was not included in either the R or Unrated versions.
-The additional footage features flashbacks of a drunken party with several scantily clad women at the barracks where Johnny Favorite was stationed just prior to it being hit by a series of explosions.
-The sequence ends with a brief shot of Epiphany Proudfoot's (presumably dead) body burning amongst a pile of charred rubble.
+An edited television version was produced that removes the more graphic elements of the sex scenes.
+In particular, the sex scene with Mickey Rourke and Lisa Bonet is re-edited and features additional footage that is not included in any of the MPAA-rated versions.
+The additional footage features flashbacks of a drunken party with several scantily clad women at the barracks where Johnny Favorite was stationed prior to it being hit by a series of explosions.
+The sequence ends with a brief shot of Epiphany Proudfoot's body burning amongst a pile of charred rubble.